cyber-boost/grim/py_grim/flask_tsk/README.md

 ## License

-Be Like Brit License (BBL) - see BBL file for details.
+MIT License - see LICENSE file for details.

 ## Support